What is Reformer Pilates?

 “Fix your knee in space and push backwards with your leg – it should feel like someone has shot you in the bum”.
 It’s an odd thing to hear midway through a Pilates class, especially when you’re doing it right.
 But that’s exactly the feeling as heat builds in our flimsy glutes.
 “Only 12 more reps to go.”

-The move, deceptively named ‘scooter’, is an unfriendly cross between a single leg deadlift and a lunge: right foot on the ground, left foot pulsating on the Reformer’s horizontally sliding carriage.
+The move, deceptively named ‘scooter’, is a cross between a single leg deadlift and a lunge: right foot on the ground, left foot pulsating on the Reformer’s horizontally sliding carriage.
 You could do something similar on the mat, and people do, but the boiled down movements are Pilates purified.

 The decades-old practice of dead-eye alignment and careful movement has long held its position as among the best in pared-back exercise.
 But this guise atop the Reformer promises to add to the myriad benefits by dialling up the precision, increasing the challenge and then holding you there with springs.